NickCody/cpress/README.md

 Then you can just run make and test.html will get generated.
 You can generate a pdf by running `make test.pdf` and you can create e-pub by running `make test.epub`.

-Please send me feed back and questions to nick at primordia dot com.
+Please send me feedback and questions to nick at primordia dot com.